Disappearance of Suzy Lamplugh: Missing-person inquiry

-One year after Lamplugh vanished, detectives noted that the artist's impression of Mr. Kipper strongly resembled John Cannan, a convicted rapist (and later abductor and murderer) who had been residing in a nearby prison hostel outside Wormwood Scrubs Prison around the time of the disappearance.
-In 1980, Cannan had raped and beaten his girlfriend when she tried to leave him, and he raped a shopkeeper at knifepoint in 1981.
-He had been on day release from prison in the months preceding Lamplugh's disappearance and held a job in the area as a porter.
-Cannan was public school-educated and was known for his ability to attract women.
+One year after Lamplugh vanished, detectives noted that the artist's impression of Mr. Kipper strongly resembled John Cannan, a convicted rapist who had been residing in a nearby prison hostel outside Wormwood Scrubs Prison around the time of the disappearance.
+In 1980, he had raped and beaten his girlfriend when she tried to leave him, and had raped a shopkeeper at knifepoint in 1981.

+Cannan had been on day release from prison in the months preceding Lamplugh's disappearance and held a job in the area as a porter.
+He was public school-educated and was known for his ability to attract women.
 In the weeks before Lamplugh disappeared, Cannan had told inmates and workmates that he was frequenting wine bars in Fulham and had met a new "uptown" girlfriend named Susu.
 Lamplugh had visited some of these wine bars, including one located opposite from her office.
-Cannan also frequented a pub in Putney that Lamplugh visited on 25 July 1986, the same day on which Cannan was released from prison, three days before her disappearance.
+Cannan also frequented a pub in Putney that Lamplugh visited on 25 July, the same day on which Cannan was released from prison, three days before her disappearance.
 Cannan confirmed in 2021 that he had visited these establishments.
 He often delivered roses to women as a romantic ploy and had told people that he was interested in buying a property in the area.

-In June 1987, Lamplugh's mother Diana said that she believed that her daughter was dead.
+In June 1987, Lamplugh's mother Diana stated that she believed that her daughter was dead.

 The northern part of Stevenage Road where Lamplugh's car was found abandoned.

 Craven Cottage and Stevenage Road, Fulham.
 Lamplugh's car was found abandoned toward the northern end of the road, and she was sighted struggling with a man in a car by the southeast corner of the stadium.

-A dark-coloured BMW E21 similar to the car in which Lamplugh was seen struggling with a man.
+A dark-coloured left-hand drive (unusual in the UK) BMW E21 similar to the car in which Lamplugh was seen struggling with a man.